(Title Image: Wales Online)

 After Scotland and (pre-partition) Ireland went their own way, several Welsh clubs were left in what had become the English league by default.
 Nobody bats an eyelid, and even today the Welsh clubs are largely accepted as being in the English pyramid on merit.

 All Welsh clubs playing in the English pyramid below Division Three (now known as League Two) were forced into joining the Welsh pyramid.
-Eight clubs resisted and won a legal challenge to remain playing in England.
+Eight clubs resisted and – after several years and a period of being forced, briefly, to physically play games in England (c/o @StandUpForBarry) – won a legal challenge to remain playing in the English pyramid.

 Until the 1995-96 season, all Welsh clubs competed in the Welsh FA Cup, providing an avenue into European competitions for Welsh clubs playing in the English pyramid.

 After “The Exiles” were blocked from competing in the Welsh FA Cup, the coefficients used by UEFA to calculate the number of Welsh sides entering UEFA competitions (and at what round) have slumped to embarrassing levels, while cup finals that used to get five-figure crowds are now lucky to get more than 1,500.

 Although the standard of football in the Cymru Premier League has improved over the years (the bigger sides could hold their own in the National League Premier or Scottish Championship, while the days of double-figure thumpings in European qualifiers are almost over), the lack of money, lack of teams in major urban areas, low attendances, poor media coverage, competition with rugby union in the south and poor facilities mean the Welsh league’s public image massively underplays the popularity and strength of football in Wales.

 Wales has one of the strongest national men’s teams in Europe at the moment, but one of the weakest domestic competitions.
 It’s a bit silly, isn’t it?

 Do other countries have teams that play in foreign leagues?